firebase/functions-samples/coupon-on-crash/README.md

 This sample can be tested on your Android and iOS app.
 To test it out:

+ - Make sure you set the `app_exception` events as being a **Conversion event** in your project.
+You can do this on the Analytics section > Events tab.
  - Set the project to your Firebase project using `firebase use --add` then select your projec tin the list.
  - Deploy your project using `firebase deploy`
  - Make your app crash (somehow).